Curtis004/acumen/README.md

 # acumen
-RESTful service acting a command processor and proxy for.
+RESTful service acting a command processor and proxy for the wifiplug API.